ginathegenius/aws-cda-study-guide/README.md

 - Client Side Encryption
     - Customer encrypts files before upload by leveraging AWS Encryption SDK

+### API Gateway
+- API Gateway supports RESTful APIs, however the legacy SOAP protocol, which returns results in xml format, is also supported in pass-through mode
+- If your existing services return XML-style data, you can use the API Gateway to transform the output to JSON

 ## EC2
 It is best practice to deploy the SSL certificates on the Load Balancer.
 This implements SSL termination on the load balancer and off-loads this task from the application, thus reducing the load on EC2 instances.
 Additionally, it removes the requirement of distributing the certificate to all target EC2 instances

+## Elastic Load Balancer
+- It is best practice to deploy the SSL certificates on the Load Balancer.
+This implements SSL termination on the load balancer and off-loads this task from the application, thus reducing the load on EC2 instances.
+Additionally, it removes the requirement of distributing the certificate to all target EC2 instances
+-

+## RDS
+- Security best practice would state that RDS Database instances should be deployed to a private subnet.
+A private subnet would only have private IP's with no direct access to the public internet.
+Outbound connectivity would be provided via a NAT gateway.
+Thus, a route table entry with destination 0.0.0.0/0 and target is a suitable choice for deploying RDS instances as it is characterized as a private subnet

 ## Elastic Beanstalk
 ### Supported Platforms